-But like I said, there’s benefits to mucking around in all that soil and here they are:
+But as I said, there are benefits to letting your kids play in dirt, and here they are!

-By giving their systems time to adjust to the environment, kids are less likely t have allergies as they've already built up the necessary defenses.
+By giving their systems time to adjust to the environment, kids are less likely to have seasonal allergies as they've already built up the necessary defenses.

 While it may not look appetizing, it really isn't the end of the world if your kid eats some dirt.
 Standing, playing, touching are all awesome.

-Not only has nature been shown to lessen stress and anxiety but kids can learn so much but just exploring outside.
-By digging, playing and using their hands.
+getting kids outside and yes, playing in the dirt can help lessen stress and anxiety.
+And kids can learn so much but just exploring outside.
+By digging, playing, and using their hands.

-As a kid, I was forced outside in the summer from 9am-9pm (my step mothers biggest rule).
+As a kid, I was forced outside in the summer from 9am-9pm (my stepmothers' biggest rule).
 And truthfully, I loved it.
-We played, dug, built, fished and rode biked.
+We played, dug, built, fished, and rode bikes.
 Kids learn from doing so get them out!